Laptop HP Screen Black – Fix Startup & Cursor Issues

 • Power cache

-• Hardware initialization states
+• Hardware initialisation states

 • Display configuration memory